tauri-apps/tauri-docs/docs/guides/features/menu.md

 ### Listening to events on custom menu items

 Each `CustomMenuItem` triggers an event when clicked.
-Use the `on_menu_event` API to handle them, either on the global `tauri::Builder` or on an specific window.
+Use the `on_menu_event` API to handle them, either on the global `tauri::Builder` or on a specific window.

 #### Listening to events on global menus